DAMONYLY/General_detection/README.md

 pip3 install -r requirements.txt
 ```

 ## Train
+Now we only support dataset as COCO format.
+So first convert the dataset to coco format.

-### 1. Run utils/voc2coco.sh to convert VOC data format to COCO format (if using coco data, please ignore)
+### 1. Run utils/voc2coco.sh to convert datasetc format to COCO format (if using coco data, please ignore)

 For more usage refer to [x2coco.py](https://paddledetection.readthedocs.io/tutorials/Custom_DataSet.html)